 Participating eligible retirees are entitled to receive premium assistance payments equal to the lesser of \$100 per month or their out-of-pocket monthly health insurance premium.
 To receive premium assistance, eligible retirees must obtain their health insurance through either their school employer or the PSERS' Health Options Program.
-As of June 30, 2018 there were no assumed future benefit increases to participating eligible retirees.
+As of June 30, 2019 there were no assumed future benefit increases to participating eligible retirees.

-Employer Contribution
+Employer Contributions

-The Center's contractually required contribution rate for the fiscal year ended June 30, 2019 was 0.83% of covered payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the OPEB plan from the Center were \$17,922 for the year ended June 30, 2019.
+The contribution policy is set by state statute.
+A portion of each employer's contribution is set aside for premium assistance.
+The Center's contractually required contribution rate for the fiscal year ended June 30, 2020 was 0.84% of covered payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+Contributions to the OPEB plan from the Center were \$18,696 for the year ended June 30, 2020.